 The polders in the coastal zone of Bangladesh are designed to be drained by gravitation through sluice gates ("flap gates"), i.e. when the water level inside the polder is higher than outside then the sluice gates open and discharge drainage water into the peripheral rivers.

-The construction of the polders has greatly reduced the tidal volume, the flow velocities in the peripheral rivers therefore decreases (unless they carry a significant through-flow) and the size of the peripheral rivers decrease significantly though siltation.
-As a result the tidal variation diminish and especially low tide levels increases preventing effective drainage of the polders creating widespread water logging inside the polders.
+Today, the drainage of the polders is ineffective creating widespread waterlogging inside the polders.
 The drainage congestion problem is greatly exacerbated by subsidence of the land inside the polders and sea level rise, which decreases the window for gravity drainage of the polders and thus contribute to accelerating water logging in the polders.
+The drainage congestion problem has been attributed to three main causes, viz.: